Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: Quasi-Static behaviour for small non-reciprocal values

 \section{Quasi-Static behaviour for small non-reciprocal values}

 Any finite strength of non-reciprocal interaction will drive the system to depart from thermal equilibrium, where there is no longer an unambiguous notion of free energy or interfacial tensions.
 Nevertheless, when the non-reciprocity is sufficiently small, the system exhibits quasi-static behaviour that closely resembles its equilibrium counterpart.
-We characterise this quasi-static regime by focusing on perturbations to the two equilibrium attractors: the hexagonal structure (with three phase contact lines), and the lamellar structure (without three phase contact lines).
+We characterise this quasi-static regime by focusing on perturbations to the two equilibrium attractors: the configuration with three hexagonal compartments (with three phase contact lines), and the lamellar structure (without three phase contact lines).